 Clean the space heater unit.
 Dirt buildup may cause your Lasko heater to run for a few minutes and shut off, then repeat the cycle repeatedly.
 Unplug the unit.
 Attach the brush attachment to your vacuum cleaner's hose.
 Vacuum all elements of the surface of the Lasko ceramic heater.
 Brush away any stubborn dirt buildup with an old toothbrush.
 Wipe away remaining soil with a soft cloth.
 Plug the unit in again.

-Call Lasko Technical Assistance at 1-800-233-0268 Monday through Friday anytime between 8 a.m. and 5 p.m. to determine further action.
+Call Lasko Technical Assistance at 1-800-233-0268 Monday through Friday anytime between 8 a.m. and 5 p.m., Eastern Standard Time, to determine further action.